 This would mean the nice and tidy end is at the top, so you don’t have to worry about sharp bits (you’ll then have to cut a new weeding hatch at the bottom as the original will now be higher up).
 How low you make the guard will also depend on the vandalism threat at your particular site.
 Hopefully the trees are now an accepted part of the local scenery and the threat will have subsided.

 Step 2: Fold down the wire around the guard to prevent injury.

 Step 3: Cut holes in the guard to allow any other good branches to spread out.
 Ensure that the edges are safeguarded and that branches don’t rub by attaching some old bicycle inner tube with cable ties.

-Step 5: Step back and enjoy the sight of a newly released fruit tree canopy!
-And cross your fingers that those branches will still be there tomorrow!
-If you can stash the offcuts somewhere safe and let us know you’ve reduced your guards we’ll try and collect them at some point, but remember that they’ll have sharp edges where cut, so be careful!
+Step 5: Step back and enjoy the sight of a newly released fruit tree canopy… and cross your fingers that those branches will still be there tomorrow!
+Stash the offcuts somewhere safe, but remember that they’ll have sharp edges where cut, so be careful.

 This blog was originally written by our London Project Manager Lewis McNeill in 2014, but the advice is very much still relevant today.